ljensen505/FishTrak/README.md

 -- Arrange tables to reflect what one user would see (just there fish and attributes)

--- A profile page, detailing pertinent information (might inlcude pciture, location, fish count, species count)
+-- A profile page, detailing pertinent information (might inlcude pciture, location, fish count, species count) -- Maybe fish count could be represented with rendering n fish [icons in a row](https://en.wikipedia.org/wiki/Victory_marking), where n is how many fish the fisherman has caught?

 -- Oauth and login servicing